claygiffin/100-coaches-site/src/pages/coaches/index.md

     photo: /uploads/anu-oza.jpg
     tags:
       - Executive Coach
-  - bio: "Asheesh is the President and CEO of Junior Achievement (JA) Worldwide, one of the largest NGOs in the world dedicated to educating young people about financial literacy, entrepreneurship and workforce readiness.
-With offices in over 100 countries, JA serves more than 10 million young people annually with programs designed to activate youth for the future of jobs.\r\n\nAsheesh is an accomplished technology entrepreneur, having served as CEO of Covestor (acquired by Interactive Brokers) and CircleLending (acquired by Virgin Group).
-He began his career as a consultant at the Monitor Group followed by the World Bank.\r\n\n\rAsheesh is actively involved in the World Economic Forum as a member of the Civil Service Advisory Council and the Global Agenda Council for the Future of Education, Gender, and Work.
-Now living in Boston, he is a JA ​alumnus first exposed to entrepreneurship as a teenager participating in the JA Company Program. ​ His experiences as an entrepreneur and leader were chronicled in case studies at Babson College and at Harvard Business School.
-Asheesh is a graduate of the Wharton School and Oxford University, where he was a Commonwealth Scholar.\r\n\n\rAsheesh aspires to bring human capital development and management coaching to JA’s leadership around the world.
-His approach to enabling leaders to realize their full potential is to focus on being empathetic to their unique challenges in each local and regional market.
-JA is now the largest distribution network to reach young people in the world, so the opportunity to improve the effectiveness of the organization is substantial and impactful.\r\n\n\rAsheesh is a sought-after speaker for leadership conferences, technology conferences, and in the media.
-He has served as a co-chair of the World Economic Forum in Latin America, a speaker at numerous conferences including the WEF Annual Meeting in Davos and several technology gatherings in the US, India, Europe, and Africa, and a commentator in the media including the Wall Street Journal, New York Times, NPR, and PBS.
-Speaker fees are donated to Junior Achievement Worldwide and related organizations."
-    coachName: Asheesh Advani
-    jobTitle: CEO at JA Worldwide
-    links:
-      linkedin: asheeshadvani
-      twitter: asheeshadvani
-    photo: /uploads/asheesh-advani.jpg
-    tags:
-      - Corporate Executive
-      - Non-Profit
-      - Speaker
-  - bio: "Ayse Birsel has been designing award-winning products for over 20 years.
-She is the co-founder of Birsel + Seck, an innovative design studio in New York that partners with leading brands and Fortune 500 companies, including Colgate Palmolive, Converse, GE, Herman Miller, Nissan, Staples, Target, Tiffany & Co, Toyota, on design, design thinking, strategy and innovation projects.\r\n\n\rCalled affectionately by the press the “Queen of Toilets” and “Queen Bee” for her bathroom designs and office systems respectively, she brings new solutions to old problems by thinking differently, using her user-centered, humanistic design approach and her process, Deconstruction:ReconstructionTM.\r\n\n\rAyse is also known for her acclaimed workshops, Design the Life You Love, the foundation of her book, published by Ten Speed Press, an imprint of Penguin Random House, in October 2015.\r\n\n\rAyse is the recipient of numerous design awards including the IDEA Gold Award, ID Magazine Award, the Young Designer Award from the Brooklyn Museum of Art, and the Athena Award for Excellence in Furniture Design from Rhode Island School of Design.
-She is a speaker at international conferences—notably the Aspen Design Conference, IDSA and AIGA Conferences, the Indaba Conference, Design Management Institute, 99U, The Feast and Fast Company Innovation Conferences.\r\n\n\rShe is a Fulbright Scholar with a master’s degree in Industrial Design from Pratt Institute and is a graduate of Middle East Technical University in Ankara, Turkey.
-Her work can be found in the permanent collections of the Museum of Modern Art, Cooper Hewitt National Design Museum and Philadelphia Museum of Art.
-Ayse teaches at Products of Design Department at SVA (School of Visual Arts) and is on the board of IDSA (Industrial Designers Society of America).
-She lives in New York, with her husband and partner Bibi Seck and their 3 kids."
-    coachName: Ayse Birsel
-    jobTitle: 'Co-founder of Birsel + Seck, author of Design the Life You Love'
-    links:
-      linkedin: aysebirsel
-    photo: /uploads/ayse-birsel.jpg
-    tags:
-      - Author
-      - Consultant
-      - Speaker
-      - Thinker
   - bio: "Bernard (Bernie) Banks is a noted expert on the subjects of leadership and organizational change.
 Currently, he is the Associate Dean for Leadership Development and a Clinical Professor of Management at Northwestern University’s Kellogg School of Management.
 As an Associate Dean, Bernie possesses responsibility for leader development integration across the school’s global portfolio of programs.\r\n\n\rBernie retired from the Army as a Brigadier General in 2016 after having successfully led West Point’s Department of Behavioral Sciences & Leadership from 2012-2016.
 In addition to having studied leadership extensively, he has led multiple military units ranging in size from 10 to 500 people.
 In 1995, Bernie was selected from over 40,000 officers to receive the Army’s top award for entry-level managers (General Douglas MacArthur Leadership Award).
 In 2006, the Apache Helicopter unit he was leading in South Korea was designated as the top Apache Helicopter unit globally in the U.S. Army’s annual best aviation unit competition.\r\n\n\rA West Point graduate, Bernie is broadly educated.
 He holds graduates degrees from Northwestern, Columbia, and Harvard Universities.
 Additionally, he earned his Ph.D. in social-organizational psychology from Columbia University.
 Bernie’s work has been published in a variety of outlets (e.g., Harvard Business Review, Military Psychology, New York Times).
 Furthermore, he has worked extensively with organizations across all sectors concerning their leader development efforts (e.g., Procter and Gamble, Mercedes Benz, General Electric, IBM, 7-Eleven, The US Forest Service, International Chiefs of Police).\r\n\n\rAn active member of several civic and professional organizations (e.g., The Chicago Club, Harvard Club of NYC, Community Solutions of NYC, USO of Illinois, West Point Society of Chicago), Bernie is deeply invested in his community.\r\n\n\rAreas of Expertise\r\n\n\rLeader Development\r\n\nOrganizational Change\r\n\nOrganizational Culture"
     coachName: Bernard Banks
     jobTitle: >-